Asia lobby group pushes for easing of China's offshore listing rules

 "It's not good for China.
 It's not good for Chinese companies who need to seek capital from the world," Chao said.

+The CSRC has said that it has entered into talks with Hong Kong's financial markets watchdog, and that the regulator was "optimistic" that the issue could be solved, according to Chao.

+The slowing Chinese economy, dimming offshore fundraising prospects, and heightened geopolitical tensions have prompted Wall Street and European banks to layoff investment bankers working on China deals in the last few months.

-(Reporting by Selena Li, additional reporting by Scott Murdoch and Kane Wu; Editing by Sumeet Chatterjee and Susan Fenton)
+(Reporting by Selena Li, additional reporting by Scott Murdoch and Kane Wu; Editing by Sumeet Chatterjee, Susan Fenton and Himani Sarkar)

 ((Selena.Li@thomsonreuters.com; +852 39525868;))